open-telemetry/opamp-spec/specification.md

 report the Server has the Agent's description and may tailor the configuration it offers to the specific Agent if necessary.

-The Agent MUST set the AcceptsRemoteConfig bit of AgentToServer.capabilities if the Agent is capable of accepting remote configuration.
+The Client MUST set the AcceptsRemoteConfig bit of AgentToServer.capabilities if the Agent is capable of accepting remote configuration.
 If the bit is not set the Server MUST not offer a remote configuration to the Agent.